matty1609/git-workshop/README.md

 # Git workshop

 In this repository, various exercises for practicing Git and GitHub skills may be found.
+This is the change for the feat_b.

 ## Prerequisites